 Ragged and remote Mount Rearview is located due north of Griswold Peak where it divides the East and West Pass Creek drainages.
-The peak is Class 3 via either its north or south ridge with a Class 4 summit block.
-George Reinier states of the north ridge, “Some would classify the summit block as high as class 4, but few would argue that the last few feet are anything less.”
+The peak is Class 3 via either its North Ridge or South Ridge with a Class 4 summit block.
+George Reinier states of the North Ridge: “Some would classify the summit block as high as Class 4, but few would argue that the last few feet are anything less.”

 Rick’s more detailed trip reports can be found at the two links below.

 First Ascent Information: